-"SVECE Limited" controls 57,6755% of the voting and ordinary shares of the Company.
-"SVECE Limited" is incorporated in Cyprus and is the ultimate parent entity of the Company.
-At 31 December 2016, the Company does not have a single ultimate controlling party, however the most significant shareholders Mr. Alexander Tynkovan, Mr. Pavel Breev, citizens of the Russian Federation, and Mr. Michael Tynkovan, citizen of the Slovak Republic, could exercise control over "SVECE Limited" were they to act in concert.
+At 31 December 2016 "SVECE Limited" controlled 57,6755% of the voting ordinary shares of the Company and was the ultimate parent entity of the Company.
+The Company did not have a single ultimate beneficial owner, however the most significant shareholders Mr. Alexander Tynkovan, Mr. Pavel Breev, citizens of the Russian Federation, and Mr. Michael Tynkovan, citizen of the Slovak Republic, could exercise control over "SVECE Limited" were they to act in concert.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2016
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2017